Skip to Main Content

 Donors love giving to organizations that they see making a significant impact with the dollars they contribute.
 Luckily, one of the most noteworthy benefits of matching gifts is the increased (typically doubled or tripled) impact made possible by donations.
 Thus, one of the best ways to elevate matching gift fundraising efforts is to emphasize the opportunity for the increased impact that matching gifts bring.

-You already know that your donors are passionate about your cause, whether that’s pertaining to medical research, feeding the hungry, educating the next generation, or providing furry friends with forever homes.
+You already know your donors are passionate about your cause, whether that’s pertaining to medical research, feeding the hungry, educating the next generation, or providing furry friends with forever homes.
 Drive more matching gifts by focusing on the tangible mission impact and the additional benefits that corporate giving can offer!

 This will allow all of your supporters—from your smallest-level donors to your major contributors and more—to recognize the great things their generous support is allowing your organization to do.

-“A generous donation of $100 can help provide our team with 100 pounds of dog food for the pups at our shelter.
+“Your generous gift of $100 will provide our team with 100 pounds of dog food for the pups at our shelter.
 A matching gift from your employer can provide an additional 100 pounds, bringing your total donation value to more than $200!”

-If you’re looking for more ways to use matching gifts, this article contains ideas you can use during Giving Tuesday and the rest of the year.
+If you’re looking for more ways to use matching gifts, this article contains ideas you can use during GivingTuesday and the rest of the year.

-3. Follow Up with Match-Eligible Donors After #GivingTuesday
+3. Follow Up with Match-Eligible Donors After GivingTuesday

-Your organization is likely to receive a ton of donations in a 24-hour period once Giving Tuesday rolls around.
+If you play your cards right, you’ll probably receive an influx of donations on GivingTuesday.
 But your job isn’t over when the single day of giving ends!

-Some of your Giving Tuesday donors will more than likely choose to request their matching gifts immediately following their donation—perhaps even on the same day.
+Some of your GivingTuesday donors probably choose to request their matching gifts immediately following their donation—perhaps even on the same day.
 But, unfortunately, many will not.

-Incorporating these strategies into your overall communication plan can be a great way to re-engage these individuals, remind them about matching gift opportunities once the rush of Giving Tuesday has subsided, and drive more Giving Tuesday matching gift donations to completion.
+Incorporating these strategies into your overall communication plan can be a great way to re-engage these individuals, remind them about matching gift opportunities once the rush of Giving Tuesday has subsided, and drive more GivingTuesday matching gift donations to completion.

-“Your Giving Tuesday donation helps keep our doors open so we can continue to serve our community.
+“Your GivingTuesday donation helps keep our doors open so we can continue to serve our community.
 Did you know that your employer, the Home Depot, will match your generous gift of $200?
 Learn more about the program and how you can get involved here.”

 Woman in a brown sweater drinking coffee and looking at her phone in front of a laptop computer